darklakefi/lsh-rust/README.md

 ## Scripts

+Multiple scripts, no guarantee that all run as older we're abandoned in favor of newer versions.

 To generate 64 projection hashes and save comparisons `cargo run --bin 64_bit`

 To generate 128 projection hashes and save comparisons `cargo run --bin 128_bit`

+...
+Look up cargo.toml for script names and run as above

+Latest one

+`cargo run --bin v3_splitting_weighted